NZenitram/adhoc-slcsp/README.md

 # Ad-Hoc SLCSP

-Ad-Hoc SLCSP is a Ruby program that parses
+Ad-Hoc SLCSP is a Ruby program that parses provided CSV files to return Silver level healthcare plan rate information for a given zipcode.

 ## Getting Started